Western Reserve Unit

 The WRHS holds three scheduled Wednesday meetings a month: the first Wednesday is designated for Horticulture, the third Wednesday for the Unit meeting and the fourth Wednesday for Culinary.
 All Tuesdays and Thursdays are assigned days for the care and maintenance of the Herb Garden.
 Our membership is open to anyone with a desire to learn about herbs.
 Our monthly newsletter, "Herb Scents" reports the personal, educational, horticultural and culinary activities and endeavors of the membership.
 Our Mission is to inform interested individuals on the knowledge and delights of the fascinating world of herbs.
 However, we do not give advice on or advocate the use of herbs as medicine.
 The medicinal aspect of herbs from our point of view is ONLY from a historical interest.

-Contact Unit Chairman, Bonnie Porterfield, at Western Reserve Herb Society, Cleveland Botanical Garden, 11030 East Boulevard, Cleveland, Ohio, 44106.
+Contact Unit Chairman, Kate Williams, at Western Reserve Herb Society, Cleveland Botanical Garden, 11030 East Boulevard, Cleveland, Ohio, 44106.